Roy Campbell (poet): London to Wales

 To escape the notoriety caused by the brawl, Roy and Mary Campbell moved from London to Ty Corn, a small converted stable three miles from the village of Aberdaron in Gwynedd, Wales.
-The Campbells stayed at Ty Corn for more than a year and lived off a diet of home grown vegetables, sea-birds' eggs, and game birds that Roy poached with a small shotgun.
-These were supplemented by fish, lobsters, and crabs purchased from Welsh fishermen.
+The Campbells stayed at Ty Corn for more than a year and lived off a diet of homegrown vegetables, sea-birds' eggs, and game birds that Roy poached with a small shotgun.
+These were supplemented by fish, lobsters and crabs purchased from Welsh fishermen.
 During the winter, Roy had to carry one hundred pounds of coal every week from the road, which was two miles away.
 Roy and Mary would read poetry aloud to each other by firelight.
-They were, as Roy later wrote, living, "under the continual intoxication of poetry."
+They were, as Campbell later wrote, living "under the continual intoxication of poetry".

 During their stay in Ty Corn, the Campbells' first daughter, Teresa, was born, with the assistance of a Welsh midwife, on the night of 26 November 1922.
-Roy later wrote, "I have not seen anything to equal the courage of my wife in fighting through this fearful night, when the wind blew the tiles off our roof and the rain and wind rushed in headlong."
-In later years, Teresa was always fond of telling friends how she had been born in a Welsh stable and always added, "I weighed ten pounds, my mother nearly died having me, I was so big."
+Campbell later wrote, "I have not seen anything to equal the courage of my wife in fighting through this fearful night, when the wind blew the tiles off our roof and the rain and wind rushed in headlong."
+In later years, Teresa was fond of telling friends how she had been born in a Welsh stable and always added, "I weighed ten pounds, my mother nearly died having me, I was so big."
 According to Peter Alexander, "Campbell, unable to be present, sheltered behind a piece of corrugated iron on the beach, and suffered fearful sympathetic pain.
 At dawn, as the storm abated, he went out and shot a snipe, and grilled it on a spit for Mary's breakfast."